wayfareio/wayfare.io/faq/coworking.markdown

 ##### Can I bring my dog?

-It hurts us to say this, but unfortunately we do not allow dogs at Wayfare.
+It hurts us to say this, but unfortunately we do not allow dogs at FLDWRK.
 While most of us here are total dog-lovers, we are a growing community of humans...and more humans means more dogs.
 While this seems like a dream to some, it doesn't always make for a productive coworking environment.
 So please leave your dogs at home and show us your puppy photos often.

 ##### Is there parking, and does it cost extra?

 We have plenty of parking at both locations, and yes---it’s free!
-Wayfare Costa Mesa has a large parking lot right out front, and our Fullerton location is seated right next to a parking garage with free timed parking.
+FLDWRK Costa Mesa has a large parking lot right out front, and our Fullerton location is seated right next to a parking garage with free timed parking.